oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/client-side/entity-model.md

 # EntityModel

 **EntityModel**:
- - provides approach to work with backend over JSON API
+ - Provides an approach to work with backend over JSON API
- - with the help of registry, allows to share data over user interface
+ - With the help of registry, allows to share data over the user interface

 ### Create a new model

+During the initialization, a model has to be created manually, with the `new EntityModel(null, {type: '...'})`.

 ```javascript
     var registry = requirejs('oroui/js/app/services/registry');
     var EntityModel = requirejs('oroentity/js/app/models/entity-model');